 Participate as an exhibitor to gain competitive advantage for your destination, and to meet with operators, whose business represents both high volume and niche sectors from Europe and all major long-haul markets.

-Both events are directed toward managers, academics, as well as consultants and representatives of governments and international organisations dealing with tourism.
+Both events are directed toward managers, academics, as well as consultants and representatives of governments and international organizations dealing with tourism.
 Participants are invited to register for both days or can choose to participate in just one event.
-Registration will open in June 2019.